zencart/documentation/content/dev/schema/_index.md

 ---
 title: Schema
-description: Zen Cart Database Schema
+description: How the Zen Cart Database is structured
 weight: 100
 layout: docs
 ---